MaxenceLavergneAcernis/MaxenceLavergneAcernis/README.md

 ## 👋 Hi, I’m Maxence Lavergne

-I'm currently working as Data Engineer
+⚙️ Data Engineer \
+\
-I'm interested in Python🐍, AI🤖, Environment🌿
+In love with Python🐍, AI🤖, Environment🌿 \
 I'm currently leaning MLOps to get the most out of AI model.
 <!--
 **MaxenceLavergneAcernis/MaxenceLavergneAcernis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.